 This is because the people who comprise it want it to.
 They do not buy the impersonal, machine model of organizations and act out their belief that their organization is a living, complex, adaptive organism.
 The organization is where they get their protection, association, status, recognition, self-esteem, and pay.
 Their reasons may be of the highest moral and ethical level, as seen in Quaker, Amish, kibbutzim, Islamic or Buddhist communities, or they may be of the lowest and most venal – the important fact is that they fulfill most of their needs through this organization.
 It sustains them, and in the best cases, nurtures and develops them.
 It also demands a lot from them.

-It has often been argued that organizations are about achieving tasks and nurturing people, particularly since the research work of the Tavistock Institute, London identified the concept of the socio-technical systems in 1947.
+It has often been argued that mechanistic organizations are about achieving tasks and nurturing people, particularly since the research work of the Tavistock Institute, London identified the concept of the socio-technical systems in 1947.
 This is necessary but not sufficient, as it still allows a binary, ‘either – or’ view to be too readily accepted.

-In the current, bottom-line-oriented climate, such a view will inevitably tilt the balance of an organization in the direction of task fixation.
+In the current, bottom-line-oriented climate, such a view will inevitably tilt the balance of a mechanistic organization in the direction of task fixation.
 We want to see organizations agreeing that they can only achieve tasks through nurturing and developing people – staff, customers, suppliers, directors, managers, and local communities – rather than viewing people as the major obstacles to task achievement.

 There is solid business evidence to support the theory that a positive emotional climate allows fewer mistakes and nurtures learning, effectiveness, efficiency, customer satisfaction, and supply-chain relationships, so creating greater shareholder value and longer-lasting organizations.